junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I hope you take it seriously now," Grayle smiles meaningfully at the rest of them, "One more flip, the Angel can snap her neck."

 "What do you want?"
-The Doctor has burning fire in his eyes, his voice cold like ice.
+The Doctor has burning fire in his eyes, his voice colder than glacier.

-"Those two, take them to the babies."
+"Those two, take them to the babies, like the other one."
 The man talks to the guards, gesturing to Dean and Amy.

 Dean shifts his gun toward him, "Or I can just blast a hole on your chest."
 He spits.